CSCfi/hpc-container-guide/index.md

 Apptainer is the primary technology used to run and build containers for HPC clusters.
 Formerly known as Singularity, it was renamed Apptainer when it moved under the Linux Foundation.
 Sylabs maintains a fork of Singularity named SingularityCE, which has minor implementation differences compared to Apptainer.
-The command line interfaces of Apptainer and Singularity are similar and can be used interchangeably.
+The command line interfaces of Apptainer and Singularity are similar and we use them interchangeably.

-Furthermore, Docker can be used to build Docker containers, and Podman can be used to build OCI containers that run on HPC clusters using Apptainer.
+Furthermore, Docker can be used to build Docker containers, and Podman can be used to build [OCI](https://opencontainers.org/) containers that run on HPC clusters using Apptainer.
-Internally, Podman uses Buildah to build [OCI](https://opencontainers.org/) containers, and it is possible to use Buildah directly if necessary.

 We build on top on the excellent [Apptainer documentation](https://apptainer.org/docs/user/main/index.html).
-We also take inspirationsl from [Octave's dockerfiles](https://github.com/gnu-octave/docker) which provide great example of HPC compatible containers of a complex scientific application.
+We also take inspiration from [Octave's dockerfiles](https://github.com/gnu-octave/docker) which provide great example of HPC compatible containers of a complex scientific application.

 ## Containerized application